widgetti/ipyreact/README.md

  * Your code gets transpiled using [sucrase](https://github.com/alangpierce/sucrase) in the frontend, no bundler needed.
  * Your code should be written in ES modules.
  * Set `debug=True` to get more debug information in the browser console (also accessible in the props).
+ * Make sure you export a default function from your module (e.g. `export default function MyComponent() { ... }`).
+This is the component that will be rendered.

 ### Import maps